geerlingguy/pi4gpu/artwork/readme.md

-PiG artwork has been designed by Krystyna Oniszczuk-Dylik: https://www.linkedin.com/in/krystyna-oniszczuk-dylik-2559ab151/
+PiG artwork has been designed by Senior Graphic Designer Krystyna Oniszczuk-Dylik: https://www.linkedin.com/in/krystyna-oniszczuk-dylik-2559ab151/

 Here you can download PNG and PDF file which contain this graphic design: